Ruby Wireless Sensor

 • Acquire and send the measurement data based on host commands transmitted by the wireless network

 USB Interface USB-OTG, used to set up the sensor, calibration and download the data to a local PC.
+Can be used as a simple vibration data collector

 Bluetooth BLE 5.0